Guide

 Tax forms for freelancers

-Tax forms for freelancers vary by business structure.
-Most freelancers need to complete form T2125 and the T1 general form, with additional forms depending on your setup
+The tax forms you need as a freelancer depend on your business structure.
+Most freelancers need Form T2125 and the T1 general form, with other forms depending on your setup.

 Sole proprietorships